Purchasing Language Credits

 - If you took another proficiency test, including the FLATS test, please have the administering institution email our office directly at firstname.lastname@example.org with the results.

-- Make an in-person (not phone or video) appointment with a WLC Academic Advisor here.
+- Make an appointment with a WLC Academic Advisor here.

-- During the appointment, the Academic Advisor will verify your eligibility, verify your identity with your ID, view your Degree Audit, and talk you through the rest of the process for purchasing credits.
+- During the appointment, the Academic Advisor will verify your eligibility, verify your identity with your FERPA pin, view your Degree Audit, and talk you through the rest of the process for purchasing credits.

-- If you see the credits on your Degree Audit, but they are not automatically fulfilling your BA Language Requirement, email a WLC Academic Advisor at firstname.lastname@example.org to fix the problem.
+- If you see the credits on your Degree Audit, but they are not fulfilling your BA Language Requirement, email a WLC Academic Advisor firstname.lastname@example.org to fix the problem.